alanboy/stuff/blog/_posts/2020-01-05-new-products.markdown

 ## The role of the serial innovator
 * Mid-level, technical **employees who think and work differently** and follow their own new products process
 * **Critical to firms being able to launch radical innovations** successfully and repeatedly over a long period of time.
 * Challenge: **Identify, manage, and properly reward the serial innovator**.
-* Can bridte the gap between technology and market, in iterative fashion.
+* Can bridge the gap between technology and market, in iterative fashion.
-* Begin by undesrstanding customer problem
+* Begin by understanding customer problems
 * Oscillate between customer need and technology solution.
 * Can also bring **market information**